vginert/gaia-js/README.md

 ### Time interval controller

-The use of this controller is recommended when the device used to control the desired values have only on/off states.
+Use this controller to perform actions depending on a time interval, such as turning lights on and off

 ```javascript
 var Gaia = require('gaia-js');